HenryPengZou/Awesome-Human-Agent-Collaboration-Interaction-Systems/README.md

 ## 🌟 Introduction

 Welcome to the repository associated with our survey paper, "A Survey on Large Language Model based Human-Agent Systems".
 This repository contains **resources and updates** related to our ongoing Human-Agent-System research.

+We define LLM-based Human-Agent Systems (LLM-HAS) as interactive frameworks where humans actively provide additional information, feedback, or control during interaction with LLM-powered agents to enhance system performance, reliability, and safety.
 For a detailed introduction, please refer to [our survey paper](https://arxiv.org/abs/2505.00753).

 <div id="contents"></div>